 CCEC's Riding Academy utilizes light breed horses for riding.
 The maximum weight capacity for our horses is 200 pounds.
 I understand this policy is in place for the safety of the participant, as well as the safety of the animals involved and is in no way discriminatory.
 I certify that I am within these guidelines and have no known medical conditions that would interfere with my ability to safely mount, ride, and dismount independently.

-Attire: Long pants and flat soled closed toed shoes with a 1 inch or less heel are required for riding year round.
-Students enrolled on a reoccuring basis are to provide their own ASTM/SEI Certified Riding Helmet, Paddock Boots, and Riding Gloves.
-These items are available for purchase on site, as well as linked on our website for online purchase at www.capecodfarm.com/helpful-links.
+Attire: Long pants and hard, flat soled, closed toed shoes with a 1 inch or less heel is required for riding or handling horses year-round.
+Rain boots, western style boots, crocks, Uggs, athletic shoes, sandals etc. are not acceptable for horseback riding.
+Students enrolled on a reoccurring basis are to provide their own ASTM/SEI Certified Riding Helmet, Paddock Boots, and Riding Gloves.
+All necessary equipment is available for purchase on site, as well as linked on our website for online purchase at www.capecodfarm.com/helpful-links.

 Cancellations: All scheduled riding lessons must be cancelled prior to 24 hours to the scheduled appointment.
 Lessons not cancelled prior to 24 hours before the scheduled appointment will be subject to charge.
 We understand that unforeseen circumstances such as illness, mechanical issues, and family emergencies do occur, and will be taken into consideration if lessons must be cancelled within 24 hours, but please let us know as soon as possible.
 If you fail to attend your scheduled lesson without any notice to CCEC staff, you will be charged for the lesson.